I just saw Greta’s address to the UN in New Yor,k, but I also recommend her longer speech at the Austrian World Summit in Vienna earlier this year.

 In a word, disillusionment.
 The science writer John Horgan explains why he decided to self-publish his latest book.
 “After I got the idea for Mind-Body Problems in 2015, I pitched it to a few agents and editors and got chilly responses.
 Fuck ‘em, I thought, and wrote the damn book anyway.”
 My feeling precisely.
 Mainstream publishing ain’t what it used to be.

 In recent years I’ve gone down the self-publishing route entirely, for similar reasos, with eight books produced so far.
-All are available elecgtronically as e-books and most are also in hardcopy as paperbacks (on Amazon and Lulu).
+All are available electronically as e-books and most are also in hardcopy as paperbacks (on Amazon and Lulu).

 This isn’t as quixotic as it may appear.
 The sad fact is that you are very unlikely to make much money from any of the books you self-publish unless you are extremely lucky or willing and able to invest a lot of time and effort in marketing your work, which I’m not.

-That may be discouraging, but don’t think that you’ll do a lot better if you take the commecial route.
+That may be discouraging, but don’t think that you’ll do a lot better if you take the commercial route.
 Mainstreame publishers these days make little if any attempt to publicise and market your book, and the cbances that you will make even a modest income from writing is small unless you have a specific audience in view (as in the case of a standard textbook, for example).

 The changing face of publishing